"Censorship is validation of the message." (Tobias Bratt, Filmmaker)

 "With over 60 online ‘comments’ published following that article, it’s one of the most insightful sets of ‘back and forth’ discussions on breast cancer screening you will ever read."
 [I]

-You can freely access all of the published letters/comments to the Canadian mammogram trial at: the BMJ website.
+You can freely access all of the published letters/comments to the updated momentous review study of the Canadian mammogram trial (CNBSS) at: the BMJ website.

 Yet, to my surprise, the BMJ did not publish it unlike what they had done with all of my previous electronic submittals.
 I contacted the letters editor of the BMJ to find out why my latest submission did not get approved and released but my inquiry was ignored.

-Because I felt my BMJ-censored commentary illuminates worthwhile background information on the politics permeating the mammogram debate (that in 2014, it seems, still isn't commonly known by much of the general public), I decided to publish the piece on my own website.
+Because I felt my BMJ-censored commentary illuminates worthwhile background information (i.e., omissions, bias) on the politics permeating the mammogram debate (that in 2014, it seems, still isn't commonly known by much of the general public), I decided to publish the piece on my own website.

 My suppressed BMJ mammogram entry follows here exactly (apart from having corrected a couple of semantic errors) as I had submitted it to the journal of the British Medical Association (for a thorough understanding of its content I would strongly advise to first read all of the prior responses between Levman and myself that can be freely accessed at the aforecited link to the BMJ website).

-Note: don't miss my epilogue (afterword) on the mendacity and racket of "the war on cancer" following my unpublished BMJ letter below:
+Note: don't miss my epilogue (afterword) following my "unpublished" BMJ letter below on:

 Title: Re: Accusations of Bias Versus Actual Bias Regarding Mammography